Skip to content

 Source review

-We absorb the material you already have and map the customer, workflow, product promise, and constraints.
+We absorb the material you already have and map the customer, the workflow, the product promise, and the constraints.

 3. 03